jonassode/UnCiv-Australia-Mod/README.md

 **Natural Wonder Synergy:**
 - Settling near Natural Wonders gives bonus Culture and Tourism, reflecting Australia’s famous natural landmarks like Uluru and the Great Barrier Reef.

-**Unique Resource: "Opals"**
-- Provides extra Gold and Happiness; can only be worked by Australian civilization.

-**Outback Expansion:**
-- Settlers can move faster on desert, plains, and tundra tiles.
-- No movement penalty for embarking/disembarking between land and sea.

-Let me know if you want these expanded or tailored for a specific playstyle!